Robinpig/Note/docs/CS/Java/Spring/IoC.md

 #### customizeBeanFactory

 Customize the internal bean factory used by this context.
 Called for each refresh() attempt.
 The default implementation applies this context's "*allowBeanDefinitionOverriding*" and "*allowCircularReferences*" settings, if specified.
 Can be overridden in subclasses to customize any of DefaultListableBeanFactory's settings.

 #### loadBeanDefinitions

-##### BeanDefintion

 A *BeanDefinition* describes a bean instance, which has property values, constructor argument values, and further information supplied by concrete implementations.
 This is just a minimal interface: The main intention is to allow a `BeanFactoryPostProcessor` to introspect and modify property values and other bean metadata.